SignPath/Website-old/src/drafts/oss_policy.md

   * Binary artifacts must be built from source code in a verifiable way
   * Every release needs manual approval for signing
   * All team members must use multi-factor authentication
+  * The project's name must be specified and enforced using [file attribute restrictions]

   Note that some constraints are not implemented yet.
 * **Respect user privacy and security**